chris48s/v8r/README.md

 ## Exit codes

-v8r exits with code `0` when:
+* v8r always exits with code `0` when:
     * The input file was validated against a schema and the input file was **valid**
     * `v8r` was called with `--help` or `--version` flags

-v8r exits with code `1` when an error was encountered trying to validate the input file.
+* By default v8r exits with code `1` when an error was encountered trying to validate the input file.
 For example:
     * No suitable schema could be found
     * An error was encountered during an HTTP request
     * The input file did not exist
     * The input file was not JSON or yaml
     * etc

+    This behaviour can be modified using the `--ignore-errors` flag.
+When invoked with `--ignore-errors` v8r will exit with code `0` even if one of these errors was encountered while attempting validation.
+A non-zero exit code will only be issued if validation could be completed successfully and the file was invalid.

-v8r exits with code `99` when:
+* v8r always exits with code `99` when:
     * The input file was validated against a schema and the input file was **invalid**

 ## FAQ